s0600204-LiSP-Plugins/qlab-mimic/README.rst

                workspaces, nor does it handle disconnect notifications from QLab or LiSP.

-  .. note:: This app is not Open Source, however the project developer's website
+  .. note:: This app is not Open Source, however the underlying toolkit (a work
-            states that the underlying (.NET) toolkit is available on GitHub.
-If it is, it's not within a public repository.
+            in progress port to ``.NET`` of the official ``ObjC`` toolkit) *is*, and can be found at https://github.com/jwetzell/QControlKit.

   .. note:: This app is confused: